smorad/um_cisc_7026/lecture_06_techniques.typ

         -0.8, dots, -1.1
     ), dots $ #pause

     But what scale?
-If $bold(theta) << 0$ the gradient will vanish to zero, if $bold(theta) >> 0$ the gradient explode to infinity #pause
+If $bold(theta) approx 0$ the gradient will vanish to zero, if $|bold(theta)| >> 0$ the gradient explode to infinity #pause

     Almost everyone initializes following a single paper from 2010: #pause
-        - Glorot, Xavier, and Yoshua Bengio.
+        - Xavier Glorot and Yoshua Bengio.
 "Understanding the difficulty of training deep feedforward neural networks." #pause
         - Maybe there are better options?

 ==
-    Here is the magic equation, given the input and output size of the layer is $d_h$
+    Magic expression, given the input and output size of the layer is $d_h$

     $ bold(theta) tilde cal(U)[ - sqrt(6) / sqrt(2 d_h), sqrt(6) / sqrt(2 d_h)] $ #pause

-    If you have different input or output sizes, such as $d_x, d_y$, then the equation is
+    Magic expression with input/output sizes $d_x, d_y$

     $ bold(theta) tilde cal(U)[ - sqrt(6) / sqrt(d_x + d_y), sqrt(6) / sqrt(d_x + d_y)] $

 ==
     These equations are designed for ReLU and similar activation functions #pause

-    They prevent vanishing or exploding gradients
+    They prevent vanishing or exploding gradients in deep networks

 ==
-    Usually `torch` and `jax/equinox` will automatically use this initialization when you create `nn.Linear`
+    Usually `torch` and `jax/equinox` will automatically use Glorot initialization when you create `nn.Linear` #pause

     ```python
     layer = nn.Linear(d_x, d_h) # Uses Glorot init
-    ```
+    ``` #pause

-    You can find many initialization functions at https://pytorch.org/docs/stable/nn.init.html
+    You can find many initialization functions at https://pytorch.org/docs/stable/nn.init.html #pause

     For JAX it is https://jax.readthedocs.io/en/latest/jax.nn.initializers.html